evaldofelipe/yawoen/README.md

 # Automate docker app deploy

-This example will help you to automate a docker enviroment, using terraform, on Digital Ocean.
+This guide will help you to automate a docker enviroment, using terraform, on Digital Ocean.

 That's help a lot!

 ## Install terraform

-On mac
+On Mac
 ```bash
 brew install terraform
 ```
-On linux/unix
+On Linux/Unix
 ```bash
 wget https://releases.hashicorp.com/terraform/0.11.0/terraform_0.11.0_linux_amd64.zip
 unzip terraform_0.11.0_linux_amd64.zip